Molecular Motors and Their Regulation, Intracellular Cargo Transport, Heart Failure and Skeletal Muscle Function

-The Warshaw Molecular Motors Group focuses on the structure and function of molecular motors and cytoskeletal proteins associated with biological movement ranging from muscle contraction to intracellular vesicular transport.
-Researchers still do not understand how molecular motors, such as myosin, convert the energy from ATP hydrolysis into mechanical work as the molecular motor moves along its actin track.
-Our approach is comparative; we study myosins that differ substantially in both their structure and functional capacities in order to match their cellular roles in biological motion.Additional insight can be obtained from genetically mutated motors and cytoskeletal proteins that lead to inherited forms of human heart failure and skeletal muscle disease.
+To address these two areas of research, we take a comparative approach by studying myosins that differ substantially in both their structural and functional capacities in order to match their physiological roles in biological motion.
+In addition, insight can be obtained from genetically mutated myosin motors and their modulatory protein, MyBP-C, that lead to inherited forms of human heart failure and skeletal muscle disease.
 With these model systems, we use the power of molecular biophysics and single molecule techniques to characterize the molecular performance of the actomyosin motor and its modulation by MyBP-C.